OSSnewb/Archive/README.md

 ```
 1. Go to subway staiton
--take a walk
+- take a walk
--take a 10 minutes
+- take a 10 minutes
 2. Pay the money for take a subway
 3. After take off the subway wait the school bus